-The Company's churros are sold primarily under the TIO PEPE'S and CALIFORNIA CHURROS brand names.
+The Company's churros are sold primarily under the ¡HOLA! and CALIFORNIA CHURROS brand names.
 Churros are sold to the Food Service and Retail Supermarkets segments.
-Churro sales were 6% of the Company's sales in both fiscal years 2022 and 2021 and 5% in fiscal year 2020.
+Churro sales were 7% of the Company's sales in fiscal year 2023 and 6% in both fiscal years 2022 and 2021.
 Churros are pastries in stick form which the Company produces in several sizes according to a proprietary formula.
 The churros are deep fried, frozen and packaged.
 At food service point-of-sale they are reheated and topped with a cinnamon sugar mixture.
-The Company also sells fruit and crème-filled churros.
+The Company also sells chocolate-filled, fruit-filled and crème-filled churros.
 The Company supplies churro merchandising equipment similar to that used for its soft pretzels.